 The format of this resident learning session varies between lectures, case review and treatment planning including M&M on completed cases, and clinical manikin exercises.
 The format will allow for oral surgery residents to present cases, give surgical technique lectures and participate in discussions regarding implant topics and clinical scenarios.
 Residents will be participating in case based learning in the treatment planning seminars and get additional hands on experience in impression taking and provisional fabrication.
 The goal is to emphasize the team multidisciplinary approach to restorative driven implants.

-Held monthly, Journal Club provides the resident opportunities to review and critique current medical literature and initiate discussion among those present.
+Held bi-monthly, Journal Club provides the resident opportunities to review and critique current medical literature and initiate discussion among those present.
 The ultimate goal of this learning session is to improve patient care by incorporating evidence into practice.

-Leaders in the field of Oral & Maxillofacial Surgery are brought in for 1/2 day seminars.
+Leaders in the field of Oral & Maxillofacial Surgery lecture either in person or virtually.
 The goal is to disseminate the most up to date techniques in the specialty and provide increased medical knowledge to the resident.